-Goshen College music department ensembles include Chamber Choir, Men's Chorus, Women's World Choir, Orchestra, All-campus band, chamber music groups, and Lavender Jazz.
-The choirs perform several on-campus concerts each year, and at least one choir tours annually.
-The orchestra performs a repertoire of classic and contemporary symphonic music and Lavender Jazz performs standard and contemporary jazz music at concerts in the impressive Sauder Concert Hall in the Goshen College Music Center.
-The annual Festival of Carols in early December is a popular regional event.
-A fully-staged opera, operetta, or musical is produced in alternate years.
+Students interested in music are invited to audition for music department ensembles, including Chamber Choir, Men's Chorus, Women's World Choir, Orchestra, Lavender Jazz, and the All-Campus Band.
+The choirs perform several on-campus concerts each year, and one choir tours each year during spring semester mid-term break.
+Parables, a student worship team, presents music and drama programs at churches and camps throughout the year.
+The orchestra performs a repertoire of classic and contemporary symphonic and chamber music at on-campus concerts.
+The annual Festival of Carols in early December has been broadcast on local public television stations.
+A fully-staged opera, operetta, musical, or scenes program is produced each year with the theater department.
 In addition to these groups, a variety of student-formed groups participate in coffeehouses, talent shows, and worship teams.